patrickfedor/drought_ethiopia/README.md

 This project analyzes the probability of extreme drought across Ethiopia using climate models.
-The analysis relies on an ensemble of climate models with a baseline reference period from 1985-2015.
-The focus period for this project is from 2041 to 2080.
+The analysis relies on an ensemble of climate models with a baseline reference period from 1985-2015 and a focus period from 2041 to 2080.
 This project is meant to provide insights into Ethiopia’s future climate vulnerabilities.

 ### Methodology and Data

 The ensemble includes 18 climate models, with two models excluded due to incomplete data.
-To estimate evapotranspiration, Hargreaves formulation for Potential Evapotranspiration (PET) was applied.
+To estimate evapotranspiration, Hargreaves formulation for potential Evapotranspiration (PET) was applied.
 This method uses temperature and precipitation data to offer a reliable estimate in areas where data availability is limited.
 Water balance calculations were as a rolling sum and performed with a 12-month integration window.